-Mr. Chairman, it is a pleasure to appear before you this morning to present the Fiscal Year 1991 budget authorization request for the Office of the United States Trade Representative.
+Mr. Chairman, it is a pleasure to appear before you this morning to present the $\underline{F}$ iscal Year 1991 budget authorization request for the Office of the United States Trade Representative.
 USTR greatly appreciates the support this committee has demonstrated during the past year for USTR and its mission.
 We look forward to a continued close working relationship, especially as we move toward the conclusion of Uruguay Round negotiations at the end of the year.
 The request seeks a two-year authorization.
 For each of fiscal years 1991 and 1992, no-year spending authority of up to \$2,500,000 would be established.
-Of this amount, \$1,000,000 would remain as a method for insulating USTR from swings in currency exchange rates which affect the budget of our Geneva, Switzerland office; \$1,500,000 would remain for the United States share of the expenses of the bination-
+Of this amount, \$1,000,000 would remain as a method for insulating USTR from swings in currency exchange rates which affect the budget of our Geneva, Switzerland office; \$1,500,000 would remain for the United States share of the expenses of the binational panels under the U.S.-Canada Free Trade Agreement (CFTA).
 The FY 1991 request is for \$18,936,000.
 In percentage terms, the FY 1991 request represents an increase of seven percent over the FY 1990 base in dollars and no increase in staffing.
 Much of the increase, however, occurs in the cost of supporting the U.S.-Canada Free Trade Agreement.
 We believe these amounts will be sufficient to support the work we have planned for the next fiscal year.
 While resources will be tight, USTR will get the maximum out of every dollar spent in pursuing its challenging agenda.